The Regulators' Code provides a framework for how regulators should engage with those they regulate.

 We are always willing to discuss our regulatory decisions and actions.

 We manage complaints about any area of our work or challenges to our regulatory actions through our Quality System procedures on an informal level.
 If you are not satisfied with our response you can then use other appeals processes available to you.
-As a final resort you can use formal Complaints process.
+As a final resort you can use formal Compliments and complaints process.